MicrosoftDocs/cpp-docs/docs/overview/compiler-versions.md

 Note: Visual Studio 2019 16.8 and 16.9 share the same major and minor versions, and so have the same value for `_MSC_VER`.
 As do Visual Studio 2019 16.10 and 16.11.
 To distinguish them, use `_MSC_FULL_VER` as described in [Service releases starting with Visual Studio 2017](#service-releases-starting-with-visual-studio-2017).

-How these fields change to distinguish between different versions of the compiler is described in the following sections.

 ## A brief history of Visual C++ compiler versioning

 ### Visual Studio 6.0 through Visual Studio 2015 (14.0)